-The Society is aware of the environmental issues facing the world and, although the Society operates from a single building and does not have a significant impact on the environment, it does take its responsibilities seriously.
+The Society is aware of the environmental issues facing the world and, although it operates from a single building and does not have a significant impact on the environment, it does take its responsibilities seriously.
 At all times the Executive team consider the environment in the purchasing of materials for the office and seek to recycle used supplies, where appropriate.

 As a small mutual society, the Committee of Management has continued discussions with the Society's investment managers as to whether and how we develop an engagement strategy under new policy guidelines issued by the Financial Conduct Authority (PS19/13 - Shareholders Rights Directive).
 The purpose of an engagement policy is to set out how a life company monitors strategy and performance, as well as the environment and social impact of the companies it holds shares in - either directly or indirectly.
-As a small mutual we are in the process of assessing the degree to which this applies to our business.

-Strategic Report of the Committee of Management for the Year Ended 31 December 2020 (continued)
+Strategic Report of the Committee of Management for the Year Ended 31 December 2021 (continued)

-The investment managers are currently developing a proprietary sustainability rating matrix and the Committee of Management is currently considering how this will fit into the risk management considerations in developing the future investment strategy.
+The investment managers have developed a proprietary sustainability rating matrix and the Committee of Management continues to consider how this will fit into the risk management considerations in developing the future investment strategy.

-At the year-end the Society's portfolio was rated in the highest (leader) category mainly as a consequence of the high proportion of Government Gilts in the portfolio at that time.
+At the year-end the Society's portfolio continued to be rated in the highest (leader) category.
+The ratings are taken into consideration when investment decisions are being considered.